databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/RunningOverwatch/Notebook.md

 ---
-title: "Notebook"
+title: "As A Notebook"
 date: 2022-12-12T12:04:26-05:00
-draft: true
-weight: 1
+weight: 2
 ---
 ## This section will walk you through the steps necessary to deploy Overwatch through Notebook.